 If possible, keep a close eye on the status of your delivery.
 Make note of the time the delivery begins so that you can have your own ETA.

-This is especially the case if you have something that could melt or get ruined by temperature.
+When ordering something that could melt or get ruined by temperature be vigilant.

 I’ve had a driver deliver something to my room before and not finalize the order or notify me that it had been delivered.
 So it just sat there for a good 15 to 20 minutes until it was basically ruined.